 - if your name has changed since your last licence, or, if you are unable to return your driving licence, you'll also need to complete a DL1 application form which is available from main Post Office branches or MOT test centres

-- provide original documentation if you need to confirm a new name
+- provide original documents if you need to confirm a new name

-- you may need to supply proof of residency, please see below for details
+- you may need to supply proof of residency, see below for details

 Proof of residency

 If you have obtained your provisional driving licence by providing identity documents other than a UK or Irish passport or birth certificate, you must provide DVA with two appropriate proofs of residency.

 One proof of residency must be dated between six months and 12 months old, and the other one within the last three months.
 They must also be in your name and show your Northern Ireland address.
 You should provide either a: